feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **FALSE FIRST-PERSON OWNERSHIP — STRICTLY PROHIBITED**

 Never present another person's lived experience as the creator's own.
-Verify against Step 3F before any first-person claim.
+Verify against Step 3 A7 and the personal experiences/credentials documented in the baseline before any first-person claim.

 * Never claim employment, roles, or credentials the creator does not have
 * Never present another person's account as the creator's own memory